RavensbourneWebMedia/Web-development-workshop/projects/sharing-is-caring/README.md

 * Use **CSS** (and possibly some JavaScript) to make your communication memorable.
 You may want to look for code libraries, tutorials or snippets to use in your project (see [resources](#resources) below).
 * **Publish** your sketches, written ideas, code experiments and the finished page to GitHub.

+#### Timeline

+* 6th of January: project start
+* January: weekly tutorials and project revisions
+* 3rd of February: formative presentations
+* 10th of June: final hand-in (together with other, bigger projects, so it's advised you get the bulk of this project done in January & February)

 [![Water, an interactive essay by Angela Morelli](assets/water.jpg)](http://www.angelamorelli.com/water/)

 ### Not sure which cause to pick?